Are You Playing or Practising? A Top Player Explains the Difference

 Learn the critical difference between playing and deliberate practice.
 This expert guide provides a blueprint to structure your training and unlock your true potential on the lawn

-"Practice is not going down three days a week, going on a court, and doing exactly the same thing you do every week without conscious change," she states plainly.
+"Practice is not going down three days a week, going on a court, and doing exactly the same thing you do every week without conscious change," she says.
 "Because you're not practicing, you are playing.
 And if you are happy with playing, that's fine.
 But if you want to improve, then you have to decide how you are going to practice."

 1. Theme Your Days: Instead of random hitting, dedicate sessions to specific skills.
-"Monday is hoop running day," she explains.
+"Monday is hoop running day," she says.
 "Tuesday, that's my roquet day."
 This focused approach ensures every core skill gets dedicated attention.

 2. Use Drills, Not Just Games: Improvement comes from repetition.
 Mary will line up eight balls, a yard from a hoop, and hit them through, one after the other.
 Her husband sends them back, and she does it again.
 And again.
 This builds muscle memory far more effectively than a casual game.

-Sign up for a coaching session today and unlock your true potential.
+Sign up for a coaching session below.

 Sign up to get coaching.